fwiptables/fwiptables/README.txt

 #####         [Modify config]

-          reconfig: Rewrite default files in /etc/fwiptables/*example1.cfg
        new-full-config: Create a new configfile.cfg in english
  nueva-completa-config: Create a new configfile.cfg in spanish
        new-mini-config: Create a new basic configfile.cfg in english
      nueva-mini-config: Create a new basic configfile.cfg in spanish
          modify-config: Edit one config.cfg
            show-config: Show one config.cfg
             del-config: Delete one configuration file

 #####         [List sockets]